Configuring Automation Utilities and Datacenter Automations

 Removing Automation Policies from a PowerPack

 The "Automation Utilities: Remove Automation Policies from PowerPack" automation action removes all automation policies from a specific Automation PowerPack.
-After you have customized an automation policy from an Automation PowerPack, you might want to remove that policy from that PowerPack to prevent your changes from being overwritten if you update the PowerPack later on that SL1 system.
+After you have customized an automation policy from an Automation PowerPack, you might want to remove that policy from that PowerPack to prevent your changes from being overwritten if you update the PowerPack later on that Skylar One system.

 This release includes the following event policy and run book action policy to support this automation policy: